Zuehlke/software-engineering-corner/drafts/architecture-verification-with-jqassistant.md

 For reporting, we'll use the [jqassistant-asciidoctor-extension](https://github.com/jqassistant-tooling/jqassistant-asciidoctorj-extensions), which is an extension for asciiDoctor parsing the jQAssistant report and providing inculde directives for the results.
 As a documentation template, we’ll employ [arc42](https://arc42.org), a framework for documenting software architectures.
 It already provides a structure we can hook in and is available as [asciiDoc template](https://arc42.org/download#file-based-formats).

 You'll find the documentation in the `src/docs` directory of our sample project.
-TThe project is pre-configured with the Asciidoc Maven plugin and the Asciidoc multipage HTML plugin, which creates a beautiful multipage documentation in your  `target/docs` folder, when running the project with `mvn verify`.
+The project is pre-configured with the Asciidoc Maven plugin and the Asciidoc multipage HTML plugin, which creates a beautiful multipage documentation in your  `target/docs` folder, when running the project with `mvn verify`.

 To enable jQAssistant-related Asciidoc directives, you'll need to add the jQAssistant extension as a dependency for the Asciidoc plugin in the pom.xml file.